aakers24/THM/Paths/SOC1/SOC1.md

     * Timeline Creation -

-        * Once evidence has been collected and processed without compromising it's integrity, the information extrapolated is used for many things such as analysis and reporting.
+        * Once evidence has been collected and processed without compromising its integrity, the information extrapolated is used for many things such as analysis and reporting.
 One tool/deliverable is a timeline of events which plots all of the actions and evidence chronologically.

 * Some common DFIR tools include: